-Expansion of sales tax Points Points
+Expansion of sales tax Points Available Points scored

-Available scored

 Limited-service restaurant Type II 5 4

-Pizza Dynamo is positioning themselves well to attract cro days a week.
-The marketing plan and constant programm result in a high-volume location with medium+ check aver ing of the space on s
+Pizza Dynamo is positioning themselves well to attract crowds during lunch and dinner, seven days a week.
+The marketing plan and constant programming of the space on slower days will result in a high-volume location with medium+ check averages.

 Total 5 4

 Total 55 39